cbweixin/cbweixin.github.io/source/about/index.md

 ## Summary

 9 years progressive experience in software industry.
-For the recent 2 years I'm a backend engineer for site infrastructure and reliability.
-But before that I was a full-stack engineer for more than 6 years.
+Currently working as backend engineer for site infrastructure and platform webservices.
+Used to be a full-stack engineer for more than 6 years.

 ## Experience